mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Test-Driven Development on Legacy Systems/readme.md

 # My Personal notes

 - TDD is a *development* methodology.
 Not a testing one.
-- It favours KISS and YAGNI principles.
+- It favors KISS and YAGNI principles.
 - Systems are less coupled when developed with TDD
 - We promote baby steps
 - Myth: *TDD Guaranties good designs*